 Your inpatient benefits are based upon the date of admission.
-If you are admitted to an inpatient mental health facility in 2025 and are not discharged until 2026, the
+If you are admitted to an inpatient mental health facility in 2025 and are not discharged until 2026, the 2025 copayments will apply until you have not received any inpatient care in an acute hospital, a skilled nursing facility, or an inpatient mental health facility for 60 days in a row.

-Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital (continued) 2025 copayments will apply until you have not received any inpatient care in an acute hospital, a skilled nursing facility, or an inpatient mental health facility for 60 days in a row.
-Prior authorization rules apply Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts, and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy You will pay the applicable cost-sharing for these services as though they were provided on an outpatient basis.
+Covered services include, but are not limited to:

+- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

+You will pay the applicable cost-sharing for these services as though they were provided on an outpatient basis.
 Please refer to the applicable benefit section in this chart.

-Prior authorization rules apply
+Learning Communities\

-Services that are covered for you Learning Communities Virtual and in-person health education classes and groups to maintain good mental and physical health.
+Virtual and in-person health education classes and groups to maintain good mental and physical health.
 For additional information please call Member Services.
-This benefit does not apply to your maximum out-of-pocket amount.
-What you must pay when you get these services \$0 copayment